 When can my library join or make changes to its subscription?

 The open enrollment for new participants in ShareIdaho gets underway each spring.
-The deadline for enrollment for FY2021 is June 5, 2020.
-New participating libraries can begin using the cataloging and metadata and/or interlibrary loan services effective July 1, 2020, the first day of FY2021.
+The deadline for enrollment for FY2023 is June 3, 2022.
+New participating libraries can begin using the cataloging and metadata and/or interlibrary loan services effective July 1, 2022, the first day of FY2023.
 Information about how to use the ShareIdaho ILL Referral Management Center is available here: ShareIdaho Tutorials and Training.

 How do I withdraw from the program?

-Withdrawals for FY2021 must be indicated in writing (email is fine) to ICfL by June 5, 2020.
+To avoid paying the annual fees, withdrawals for FY2023 must be indicated in writing (email is fine) to ICfL by June 3, 2021.
 Libraries withdrawing after the start of a program year will still be responsible for the library’s annual fees.

-If the library withdraws from the program, do they need to pay the invoice?
+If the library withdraws from the program after the deadline, do they need to pay the invoice?

 Yes.
-If a library withdraws after the FY2021 deadline (June 5, 2020), the annual fees are still owed to OCLC.
-The fees paid by ICfL and the other participating libraries are based on the participation commitments of the libraries.
+If a library withdraws after the FY2023 deadline (June 3, 2022), the annual fees are still owed to OCLC.
+The fees paid by the ICfL and the other participating libraries are based on the participation commitments of the libraries.
 Libraries are responsible for paying the fees for services for which they have enrolled.
 Refunds will not be permitted.

 My library wants to enroll for the first time ever OR re-enroll after a period of withdrawal.
 What do I need to do?

 Never fear!
-Contact Allison Floyd at email@example.com or (208) 334-2150 to obtain an enrollment form with pricing customized for your library, based on size, type, and desired participation option.
+Contact Marina Rose at email@example.com or (208) 639-4165 to obtain an enrollment form with pricing customized for your library, based on size, type, and desired participation option.

 When will I get an invoice?